DevCycleHQ/devcycle-docs/docs/best-practices/serverless/serverless-cloud-functions.md

     ![Screen Shot 2022-09-13 at 11.51.57 AM.png](/Screen_Shot_2022-09-13_at_11.51.57_AM.png)

-4. Click “Next” and enter the ([contents of the `index.js` from the example repo](https://github.com/DevCycleHQ/google-cloud-functions-example/blob/main/index.js)) into the Consonle
+4. Click “Next” and enter the ([contents of the `index.js` from the example repo](https://github.com/DevCycleHQ/google-cloud-functions-example/blob/main/index.js)) into the Console
     ![Screen Shot 2022-09-13 at 11.47.59 AM.png](/Screen_Shot_2022-09-13_at_11.47.59_AM.png)

 5. Add the DevCycle SDK to `package.json`